-- Make sure that the patient circuit and joined parts are undamaged and correctly connected, in order to avoid unwanted leakage. - Make sure that the leakage port of the circuit or mask is not blocked or obstructed.
-This port prevents rebreathing by flushing the exhaled air. - The Nippy 4 should be turned on and the function of the leakage port should be checked before use: The pressurized air from the Nippy 4 causes a continuous flow of air through the leakage port, enabling flushing of exhaled air.
+- Make sure that the patient circuit and joined parts are undamaged and correctly connected, in order to avoid unwanted leakage. - The leakage port of the patient circuit or patient interface prevents rebreathing by flushing the exhaled air.
+It should be located as near the patient interface as possible (this is even more important for treatments with low pressure).
+Make sure that it is not blocked or obstructed. - The Nippy 4 should be turned on and the function of the leakage port should be checked before use: